 Subsidiaries are entities controlled by the Group.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Group.

 (2) Transactions eliminated on consolidation

 Intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions, are eliminated in preparing the consolidated financial statements.
 Unrealized losses are eliminated in the same way as unrealized gains, but only to the extent that there is no evidence of impairment.